 We share many similar fundamental characteristics and yet each of us is unique.
 Just as we possess distinct aspirations, personalities, and biological traits, we also exhibit singular talents.

 Everyone is endowed with a particular innate ability to excel at something.
 That difference is not only observable across individuals, but can also be observed within the same individual.
 For example, Albert Einstein was talented at physics but lacked effective public speaking skills.

-After reading extensively on the natural abilities and skill building, I realized that people—laypeople and scientists alike—either downplay or over-amplify the relevance of talent to our outcomes in life.
+After reading extensively on the topic of natural abilities and skill building, I realized that most people—laypeople and scientists alike—either downplay or over-amplify the relevance of talent to our outcomes in life.

 Talents exist, but to realize them, consistent labor is needed.
 In this article, I share six ways you can make the most of your talent.